wking/swc-boot-camps/testing/README.md

 Do any of these sound familiar?

-* "I don't write buggy code", well, we are naturally very protective of our work and may refuse to accept that our code has bugs.
+* "*I don't write buggy code*".
+ * Well, we are naturally very protective of our work and may refuse to accept that our code has bugs.
 Unfortunately, almost all code has bugs.
+* "*It's too hard*"
-* "It's too hard", but, if it's hard to write a test for some code, then this is a good sign that the code is not well designed.
+ * If it's hard to write a test for some code, then this is a good sign that the code is not well designed.
+* "*It's not interesting*"
-* "It's not interesting", sometimes, testing is just viewed as not being interesting which means...
+ * Sometimes, testing is just viewed as not being interesting which means...
-* "It takes too much time and I've research to do"
+* "*It takes too much time and I've research to do*"

 And, this is a fair point.
 So, why should we care about testing?